 Posted by Dean L. Carlston Jun 04,2025

-Let’s face it—bad breath is something no one wants to talk about but almost everyone worries about.
-Whether you’re gearing up for a job interview, a first date, or a tender moment with someone you love, offensive breath can feel like a deal breaker.
-But what most people don’t realize is that bad breath (also known as halitosis) isn’t just about the onions on your burger or the garlic fries you had at lunch.
-It can be a complex issue involving digestion, dry mouth, your oral microbiome, and yes—sometimes, just a forgotten spot when brushing.
+Let's face it—bad breath is something no one wants to talk about, but almost everyone worries about it.
+Whether you're gearing up for a job interview, a first date, or a tender moment with someone you love, offensive breath can feel like a deal breaker.
+But what most people don't realize is that bad breath (also known as halitosis) isn't just about the onions on your burger or the garlic fries you had at lunch.
+It can be a complex issue involving digestion, dry mouth, your oral microbiome, and, yes—sometimes, just a forgotten spot when brushing.

 Let's explore what's going on, how to fix it without wrecking your mouth's natural defenses, and what I look for when patients come to me with this all-too-common concern.

-It’s not always what you ate.
+It's not always what you eat.
 In fact, here are the most common causes of chronic halitosis:

 In the quest for fresh breath, many people turn to alcohol-based mouthwashes, gum with artificial sweeteners, or extreme tongue scraping.
 The problem?
 These methods can wipe out the good bacteria that keep your mouth's ecosystem in balance.
 That's like using a flamethrower to swat a mosquito—it might solve one issue, but it causes three more.

 Instead, we want to restore balance.
-A healthy mouth has friendly bacteria that help neutralize odor, fight disease, and keep breath naturally fresh.
+A healthy mouth has friendly bacteria that help neutralize odor, fight disease, and keep your breath naturally fresh.
 If you're fighting bad breath, we treat the cause—not just the symptom.
 Think of it like gardening: we pull the weeds, water the soil, and plant what belongs.
+Contact us to learn more.

 Most bad breath originates in the mouth itself—about 85–90% of the time.
 But here's a closer look at what might be going on: